secretstartups/handbook/people-group/learning-and-development/gitlab-learn/user/index.html.md

 ### When will content in GitLab Learn be available for the entire GitLab team, customers, and community members?

 The LXP implementation team is planning a phased rollout of the platform to multiple GitLab audiences.
-Progress and additional information can be found on the [LXP implementation issue board](https://gitlab.com/gitlab-com/people-group/learning-development/edcast-lxp-implementation/-/boards)
+Please watch this page for future updates.

 ### Where is the content in the LXP stored?